JamesLTaylor/QuantSA/Documentation/pages/home/home_projects.md

 ## QuantSACore.sln

 The main library and tests.
-No depedencies to the rest of QuantSA.
+No dependencies to the rest of QuantSA.

 ## QuantSAExcelCommon.sln